Your Goal: Develop mindfulness on different experiences.

 Question: Does it mean „be AWARE of X and restrict the movement of ATTENTION within X

-Attention is trained to rest on an experience not through force but rather through finding the pleasure within the experience itself.
+Stephen: In MIDL attention is never restricted to anything.
+Attention is trained to rest on an experience not through force but rather through finding the pleasantness within the experience itself.

 Question: and notice when ATTENTION goes out of the defined scope of AWARENESS“?